TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/security.md

 - Apartments routes inherit the same authentication and idempotency requirements.
 - Economy routes inherit the same authentication and idempotency requirements.
 - Base events routes inherit the same authentication and idempotency requirements.
+- Boatshop routes inherit the same authentication and idempotency requirements.